 Small businesses drive innovation.
 What’s the next big payments innovation?

-Every year since 1963, National Small Business Week has recognizes the contributions of America’s entrepreneurs and small business owners.
+Every year since 1963, National Small Business Week has recognized the contributions of America’s entrepreneurs and small business owners.
 One of the key pillars of recognition is how small businesses are working to drive innovation.
 Consumer expectations are drastically different today with the need for easy and instant service.
 The customer experience is a top priority for small businesses – and payments are no exception.

-To address the abundance of innovation occurring in the payments industry, we sat down with Matt Ozvat, vice president of developer integrations at Vantiv; to discuss the forward-looking technology small businesses should be thinking about to enhance the customer experience.
+To address the abundance of innovation occurring in the payments industry, we sat down with Matt Ozvat, vice president of developer integrations at Vantiv, to discuss the forward-looking technology small businesses should be thinking about to enhance the customer experience.

 Q: What up-and-coming tech trend for small businesses could we see in the next three to five years?